FrostyPqnda/Coding-Projects/Java/LexicalAnalyzer/Java_Specification/README.txt

-This folder is primarily to store a list of
-Java keywords, operators, and separators.
+This folder primarily stores a list of Java keywords, operators, and separators.